 Instructions

-- Add quinoa and water to a medium saucepan.
+- Make the quinoa.
+Add quinoa and water to a medium saucepan.
 Bring to a boil; reduce heat, cover and simmer for 12 minutes or until water is evaporated.
 Remove from heat and let sit covered for 5 minutes.
 Fluff with a fork.

-- Prepare a small bowl of cold water and some ice cubes (ice bath).
+- Prep the ice bath.
+Prepare a small bowl of cold water and some ice cubes.

-- Divide the quinoa between two bowls.
+- Assemble the bowls.
+Divide the quinoa between two bowls.
 Top with black beans, caramelized onions, red pepper and avocado.

-- Carefully slice the eggs in half with a sharp knife.
+- Add the eggs.
+Carefully slice the eggs in half with a sharp knife.
 Place two egg halves on top of each bowl.

 - Season to taste with salt and pepper and serve immediately.